sahlenlab/HiCapTools/README.md

 - Probe Length *(INTEGER: REQUIRED)* :   The required length of a probe in the current design.
 The default probe length of 120 base pairs is used if the field is left empty.
 The probe length should ideally be between 50 and 1000 base pairs.

 - Minimum distance between Probes *(INTEGER: REQUIRED)* : The minimum distance between two Probes allowed in the current design.
+The default value, which will be used if the field is left empty, is 1000 base pairs.

-The default value is 1000 base pairs.
+- Minimum distance between Feature and Probe *(INTEGER: REQUIRED)* : The minimum distance allowed between a Feature and its probe(s) in the current design.
+The recommended and default value is 300 base pairs.

 - Maximum distance from Probe to feature start (TSS if the feature is transcript)  *(INTEGER: REQUIRED)* : The maximum distance allowed from a Probe to the TSS of the promoter it targets.
 The default value of 2500 base pairs is used if the field is left empty.